2023 Best Linguistics & Literature Schools

 Top 15% Best Linguistics & Comparative Literature Schools

-Our analysis found Middlebury Institute of International Studies at Monterey to be the best school for linguistics and comparative literature students who want to pursue a degree in the United States.
-Middlebury Institute is a small private not-for-profit school located in the suburb of Monterey.
+Our 2023 rankings named Middlebury Institute of International Studies at Monterey the best school in the United States for linguistics and comparative literature students.
+Middlebury Institute is a fairly small private not-for-profit school located in the suburb of Monterey.

 Comparative Literature majors at VMI take out an average of $25,396 in student loans while working on their egree.